reillypascal/RSAlgorithmicVerb/README.md

 cmake --build build
 ```

-You can also use CMake to generate Xcode/Visual Studio projects:
+You can also use CMake to generate Xcode/Visual Studio projects.
 - Run the following to generate an Xcode project:
 ```sh
 cmake -B Builds -G Xcode